modulocity/automationstationgame.com/_posts/devlog-22.md

   - Devlog
 ---

-Happy holidays everyone!
-A lot has happened in the development of Automation Station in the last year.
-Since we are getting so close to the end of 2023, I thought it would be a good time to reflect back on all of the big changes and new features that have made their way into the game.
+Happy holidays, everyone!
+A lot has happened in the development of Automation Station over the past year.
+As we approach the end of 2023, I thought it would be a good time to reflect on all the significant changes and new features that have made their way into the game.
 I've written 19 devlogs since January of this year, so I'll do my best to condense all of that information as best I can.

 ## Constructed Buildings

-In the first devlog of 2023 ([devlog #4](/blog/devlog-4)), I was debating how buildings should be made in Automation Station.
-Initially, I buildings came packaged in these little crates, but I quickly realized that it was too difficult to make each building crate unique and distinguishable.
+In the first devlog of 2023 ([devlog #4](/blog/devlog-4)), I debated how buildings should be made in Automation Station.
+Initially, buildings came packaged in these little crates, but I quickly realized that making each building crate unique and distinguishable was too difficult.

 ![Crates](/assets/images/devlogs/devlog_4/crates.gif)

-Then I tried creating miniature versions of the belts and other buildings to represent the "item form" of the building.
-While this looked adorable, this greatly complicated the controls for placing buildings, and creating the art for these miniature buildings was proving to be a lot of work.
+Then, I tried creating miniature versions of the belts and other buildings to represent the "item form" of the building.
+While this looked adorable, it complicated the controls for placing buildings, and creating the art for these miniature buildings was proving to be a lot of work.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/uW0I188.mp4" type="video/mp4" />
 </video>

 Ultimately, I decided to go with a completely different approach.
 Rather than crafting the buildings in your factory, you only need to craft intermediate items, such as gears and plates.
 Buildings can then be constructed from these parts when placed.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/xkin2jE.mp4" type="video/mp4" />
 </video>

-## Backpack & Cliffs
+## Backpack

 In February ([devlog #5](/blog/devlog-5)), our little box bot friend got a backpack!
 Prior to this, you were only able to store 4 different items in your backpack, which proved to be extremely limiting in an automation game.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/m2p8yk9.mp4" type="video/mp4" />
 </video>

+## Cliff Interactions

 While I added the cliffs near the end of 2022, I did a bunch of work to make all the buildings work with them.
 This made it possible to drop items off of cliffs or launch them up to the top.